kyrers/CTE-Solutions/README.md

 9. Authenticate yourself.

 So, to solve this challenge fill the required info, and run `npx hardhat run scripts/accounts/publicKey.js --network ropsten`.

+### Account Takeover
+This challenge is actually harder than the scoring suggests.
+It implies having knowledge about how ECDSA works and how to exploit its vulnerabilities.
+The math behind this is beyond the scope of this repo and, to be honest, I am not knowledgeable enough to explain it.
+Here's a [stackoverflow discussion](https://bitcoin.stackexchange.com/questions/35848/recovering-private-key-when-someone-uses-the-same-k-twice-in-ecdsa-signatures) that should get you started.

+As a basic overview, ECDSA signatures can be exploited with the goal of recovering private keys when the same nonce is used to sign two transactions.
+We've determined in the previous challenge that a signature object consists of `r`, `s`, and `v` values.
+If two transactions have the same `r`, it means the same nonce was used.

+ECDSA signatures are determined using `s = k⁻¹ (z + r * privateKey) (mod p)`, where:
+    - `k` is the nonce;
+    - `z` is the transaction hash;
+    - `r` is the `r` value of the signature object.
+This is what must be common between two transactions for this exploit to work;
+    - `(mod p)` is a congruence modulo where `p` is a constant.

+First we need to determine all the possible `k` values.
+Then, we determine the private key that match those `k`'s and find out which one matches to our account to hack address.
+After that, it's a matter of connecting to it using our new wallet and authenticating ourselves.

+Note that everybody solving this challenge uses the same account, so if you're authenticate transaction is failing, it may be because the account has no ETH.
+Check on ropsten on etherscan and send it some if needed.

+So, here are the steps:

+1. Find two transactions sent by the account to hack that have the same `r` for the signature.
+This is hard to find because there are so many, so I found out which one were by searching different solutions to this challenge and kept them in the `accountTakeover.js` script so you don't have to;
+2. Calculate the `s` and `z` values needed to determine our possible `k`'s;
+3. Determine our possible `k`'s and the matching private keys;
+4. Determine which private key corresponds to the address we need;
+5. Get the challenge contract and connect to it using the hacked account wallet;
+6. Authenticate ourselves;

+Again, I advise you to research how ECDSA allow for private key recovery if the same nonce is used twice before solving this.
+And if you understand the math, feel free to hit me up and explaining it to me :)

+So, to solve this challenge run `npx hardhat run scripts/accounts/accountTakeover.js --network ropsten`.